top of page

 Rkatsiteli

-King of Kakheti, Rkatsiteli makes noticeably acidic, well balanced wines with full body and great aroma profile.
+King of Kakheti, Rkatsiteli makes noticeably acidic, well-balanced wines with a full body and great aroma profile.
 Gives long-lived wines great for collections.

 Aromas of white peach, citrus flowers, quince, herbal notes and spices.